dalaing/behaviors-and-events/talk/slides.md

 unknownCommand :: Command -> String
 unknownCommand cmd =
   let
-    helpPrompt = "\nType /help for options."
     commandError = case cmd of
-    case cmd of
       "" ->
         "Command can not be an empty string." cmd ->
         "Unknown command: " ++ cmd ++ "."

+    helpPrompt =
+      "\nType /help for options."
   in
     commandError ++ helpPrompt
 ```